Logical or Relational: The Anatomy of an Ideal Team

 Pain and Suffering

 There’s an old saying, “Suffering will either make you bitter or better.”
 Which would you prefer?
-How do we suffer well?
+How do we suffer well, and be better?
 How do we get the most from the negative circumstances in life rather than feel the worst?
 Would you rather live in anger, resentment, sadness, or anxiety?
 Or do you prefer wisdom, empathy, kindness, and joy?
 Most, if not all, of us would choose the latter – the better.
 Our problem is that we didn’t, and couldn’t, make that choice when we first experienced and learned to process our suffering.

 Modes and Sides

 We are designed as relational beings and our brains have built-in pain-processing pathways that, when operating properly, will help us remain attuned, i.e. relationally connected with others.
 It is important to note that while we are referring to painful or negative experiences, this processing pathway is used for all of our life’s experiences.
-In his book, Outsmarting Yourself, Dr. Karl Lehman states, “There is a very deliberate pathway that this pain processing attempt will follow, and there are specific processing tasks that we must complete as we travel along this pathway…" This pathway and these steps are called “relational circuits.”
+In his book, Outsmarting Yourself, Dr. Karl Lehman states, “There is a very deliberate pathway that this pain processing attempt will follow, and there are specific processing tasks that we must complete as we travel along this pathway…" in an ideal fashion.
+This pathway and these steps are called “relational circuits.”

 We understand why Lehman uses the term “relational” from this explanation: “When these brain circuits are functioning as designed, our spontaneous, normal experience will be to perceive others as allies, even in difficult interpersonal situations; and as part of this allied attitude we will want to join with them in the collaborative process of exploring the situation together, we will want to understand their perspectives, and we will want to join with them in the collaborative process of working together to find a mutually satisfying solution.”
 These are just a few of the positive characteristics of our attitude and behavior while we are using these circuits.
 We will call using these circuits to process the circumstances we experience “operating in relational mode.”